 Red Sox stun Yankees 5-4 in 10 for 4-game sweep

+"Any 10 hopper that goes through for a hit feels pretty good," the usually quiet Benintendi said, breaking into a grin.
+"Everybody knew how big the series was.
+We came in and did what we wanted to do.
+We kind of stole this one."

-Boston opened a 9 1/2-game lead atop the AL East over the Yankees, who lost their season-high fifth straight.
+Boston opened a 9 1/2-game lead atop the division over the Yankees, who lost their season-high fifth straight.

+"It feels like another great win, obviously it was against our rivals," Boston's J.D.
+Martinez said.

 Mookie Betts hit his 26th homer for Boston (79-34), which has won eight of nine games and owns the majors' best record.